 As a former top-secret government courier, Jack King was privy to all the ins and outs of covert maneuvering on a global scale.
 He has turned his work experience into a series of novels that resonate with authenticity.
 The corridors of power, with their backstabbing, greed and corruption, form a focus point of Jack’s books: Agents of Change, WikiJustice, The Black Vault, and The Fifth Internationale.

-SAMPLE Q and A with Jack King
+SAMPLE Q and A with Jack King, in Print and Online:

 First book you ever read?

 The Communist Manifesto.
 [Laughs].
 My grandfather said, “Before you fight something, you must first try to understand it.”
 So I read Marx.
 At least it’s how I remembered my first book for a long time, until recently, when clearing some old boxes, I discovered a copybook of homework done at age 7.
-It was a drawing of a scene from the book The Bullerby Children, by Astrid Lindgren.
+It was a drawing of a scene from The Bullerby Children, by Astrid Lindgren.

 Why did you decide to write your first book?

 A writer is someone who does not have a free will when it comes to writing.
 One simply must write.
 Publishing, on the other hand, is a choice.
 I suspect I published my first book for reasons most writers share, and which stem from false perception of why one ought to publish in the first place — I though I had something to say.
 It took me almost six years following the debut, to publish the next novel.
 This time it came out for what I consider the right reasons true writers write — to ask questions.